phplrt/lexer-contracts/README.md

 ## Constants

-Each token contains a set of constants that define some standard categories and are used instead of identifiers, i.e. will returned by the `getType` method.
+Each token contains a set of constants that define some standard categories and are used instead of identifiers, i.e. will returned by the `getName` method.

 #### End Of Input

-The `TokenInterface::TYPE_END_OF_INPUT` constant contains an ID of a token that marks the end of the incoming data.
+The `TokenInterface::END_OF_INPUT` constant contains an ID of a token that marks the end of the incoming data.

 The char `\0` can be a value of such a token.

-#### Skipped

-The `TokenInterface::TYPE_SKIP` constant contains an ID of a token that should be ignored by the parser.
-For example, very often, these are line breaks, whitespace, and comments.

-*Note: In various implementations of lexers, this token can be excluded from the values of the returned iterator.*

-#### Unknown

-The `TokenInterface::TYPE_UNKNOWN` constant contains an ID of a token that was not defined by the lexer.

-*Note: In various lexer implementations, a `RuntimeExceptionInterface` exception can be raised instead of returning this token.*